Field Forms

 They help attention stay where it already is.

 If no form appears, nothing is missing.
-If one appears briefly, let it complete.

 The Field knows when structure is needed — and when it isn’t.